 JustCite is an electronic-only case and legislation citator produced by Justis Publishing.

-Legal Journals Index covers over 800 UK and English-language European titles.
-It started publication in 1986 and is no longer available in hard copy.
-It is available on Westlaw and CLI Online.
+Westlaw UK’s Legal Journals Index covers over 800 UK and English-language European titles from 1986 onwards.
+It is no longer available in hard copy.

-Index to Legal Periodicals, as US database, has good coverage of the more academic UK legal journals.
+Index to Legal Periodicals, a US database, has good coverage of the more academic UK legal journals.

-Lawtel also includes an articles index for about 60 law journals from around 1998.
+Lawtel includes an articles index for about 60 law journals from around 1998 onwards.

-The UK Parliament website provides information on the current and past business of the two Houses of Parliament and their committees.
+The UK Parliament website provides information on the current and past business of the two Houses of Parliament and their committees, including links to parliamentary publications.
 It also has a wealth of general material on the parliamentary system, including factsheets on parliamentary procedure and history.
-You can also find details of the composition of Parliament and of the government of the day and links to official publications.

-The debates of Parliament are published in Hansard.
-There are separate series for the House of Commons and the House of Lords and for Public Bill Committee (formerly Standing Committee) debates.
-Hansard is also available on the Parliament website, back to the 1988/89 session for the House of Commons and 1995/96 for the House of Lords.
-New debates appear within about 3 hours.
-There is also a prototype digitised version of Hansard from 1803 to 2005 on the same website.
+The debates of the UK Parliament at Westminster are published in Hansard.
+There are separate series for the House of Commons, the House of Lords and the Public Bill Committees (formerly Standing Committees).
+Hansard is on the Parliament website back to the 1988/89 session for the House of Commons.
+1995/96 for the House of Lords and 1997/98 for the Public Bill/Standing Committees.

 Current bills are available are on the Parliament website.
 Once a bill has become law it is removed from the site and a link to the act is given instead.

-Most official publications are published by The Stationery Office (TSO), a commercial company established in the mid-1990s following the privatisation of the trading functions of the official publisher, Her Majesty’s Stationery Office (HMSO).
-Part of HMSO remains within the OPSI (Office of Public Sector Information), handling the statutory functions of official publishing and administering crown and parliamentary copyright.
+Most official publications are published by The Stationery Office (TSO), a commercial company established following the privatisation of the official publisher, Her Majesty’s Stationery Office (HMSO).
+Part of HMSO remains within the National Archives, handling the statutory functions of official publishing and administering crown and parliamentary copyright.

-Some official publications are published by individual government departments or agencies rather than by TSO – see departmental websites for details.
+Some official publications are published by individual government departments or agencies rather than by TSO.

 The Scottish legal system is in part separate from that of England and Wales.
 It is a mixed system, combining elements of civil law and common law.